srijken/web-www-v2/content/dictionary/_index.en.md

 ## Vulnerabilities

+#### CVE

+CVE stands for "Common Vulnerabilities and Exposures", a [public list](https://cve.mitre.org/cve/search_cve_list.html) of known vulnerabilities in software.
+DIVD scans the internet for the presence of CVEs.

 #### **High-Risk Vulnerability**

-DIVD reports every [security vulnerability](https://www.divd.nl/why-our-work-matters/) that falls under the category of high risk or high impact.
+DIVD reports every [security vulnerability](https://www.divd.nl/why-our-work-matters/) that falls under the high-risk or high-impact category.
 A high-risk vulnerability is a security flaw in a system, application, or network that poses a significant threat to an organization’s operations, data, or users.
 High-risk vulnerabilities are typically characterized by being relatively easy for cybercriminals to exploit and are often found in widely used software or systems.
 Successful exploitation can result in severe consequences such as unauthorized access, data breaches, significant data loss, system downtime, financial loss, or damage to an organization’s reputation.

 The sequence in which DIVD handles vulnerabilities is influenced by multiple metrics, including the level of exposure online and whether the vulnerability is under active exploitation.